-Mr. Davis returned to active duty via an inter-service transfer to the U.S. Army Judge Advocate General’s Corps and served as trial counsel and administrative law attorney.
+Mr. Davis returned to active duty via an inter-service transfer to the U.S. Army Judge Advocate General’s Corps and served as trial counsel and administrative law attorney at U.S. Army Forces Command and U.S. Army Reserve Command.
 He returned to the Navy Reserve upon discharge from the Army.

 He also served as Director of Economic Development & External Affairs and City Manager for the city of Anniston, Alabama and for 14 years in the US Department of Homeland Security (DHS) as a senior attorney and executive.
 Prior to his job with DHS, Mr. Davis worked for two years as an attorney at the distinguished law firm of King & Spalding in Atlanta.
 Among many other deployments, in 2006 and 2012 he completed lengthy combat zone deployments in conjunction with the wars in Iraq and Afghanistan.

 His military honors include a Legion of Merit medal, a Defense Meritorious Service Medal with an oak leaf cluster and a Navy/Marine Corps Commendation Medal with three gold stars.
 Additionally, he received Georgia’s 2017 most powerful and influential attorney award from Women Works Media Group for his work in establishing the Freedom Riders National Monument.